beeradmoore/dlss_version_tracker/README.md

 # DLSS Version Tracker

-Versions numbers from known downloads on[TechPowerup](https://www.techpowerup.com/download/nvidia-dlss-dll/) (download at your own risk).
+Versions numbers from known downloads on [TechPowerup](https://www.techpowerup.com/download/nvidia-dlss-dll/) (download at your own risk).

 Hashes only added when I have sourced the dll direclty from an official source that isn't a random download from the internet.